timweilert/DK94_Color/README.md

 	.ok
 		ld [hGBC], a

 Set the memory address at hGBC (in this case it's [$FFFE, per hram.asm](https://github.com/jojobear13/shinpokered/blob/master/hram.asm#L331)) to the value from A. If we're in GBC mode that value is 1, if we're not then A should be 0.
-I take it that we're going to use Hi RAM here since it's pretty fast and we want to avoid bogging things down when doing checks of the hGBC flag later
+I take it that we're going to use Hi RAM here since it's pretty fast and we want to avoid bogging things down when doing checks of the hGBC flag later.
+Also of note- in shinpokered there's also an additional function to change the shader gamma by setting hGBC to value $02.
+I don't believe this will come in to play for DK94.

 		jp Init

 Finally jump to the Init portion of the code.
 In a sense this bit of code could be added before the main code without altering the main.